lit/lit/README.md

  * It only updates the dynamic parts of templates - static parts are untouched, not even walked for diffing, after the initial render.
  * It uses cloning for initial render.

 This should make the approach generally fast and small.
-Actual science and optimization and still TODOs at this time.
+Actual science and optimization are still TODOs at this time.

 ## Features